josmar-crwdstffng/angular/aio/content/guide/architecture.md

 *   The metadata for a service class provides the information Angular needs to make it available to components through *dependency injection \(DI\)*

-An application's components typically define many views, arranged hierarchically.
+The components of an application typically define many views, arranged hierarchically.
 Angular provides the `Router` service to help you define navigation paths among views.
 The router provides sophisticated in-browser navigational capabilities.